bertrandvidal/parse_this/README.rst

     class INeedParsing(object):

         @classmethod
-        @create_parser(Class, int, str)
+        @create_parser(Class, int, str, params_delim="--")
         def parse_me_if_you_can(cls, an_int, a_string, default=12):
             """I dare you to parse me !!!

             Args:
-                an_int: int are pretty cool
+                an_int -- int are pretty cool
-                a_string: string aren't that nice
+                a_string -- string aren't that nice
-                default: guess what I got a default value
+                default -- guess what I got a default value
             """
             return a_string * an_int, default * default